ChrisBove/RBE-3002-ROSbert/README.md

 # RBE-3002-ROSbert
 Team ROSbert repo for RBE 3002 labs at Worcester Polytechnic Institute.
 The final project involved having a Turtlebot fully explore and map a maze.

+This code is completely unsupported in any way. :)

 ## Setup

 ```